galaktor/arch-aur/spine/README.md

 # What does it do?
 Spine can be downloaded and run in a straight-forward manner without needing an installer at all.
 This exists purely for convenience and does the following:
  * Unzip the tarball you downloaded from esoteric software (trial or full version)
- * Create a symlink named either 'spine' or 'spine-trial' respectively which allows for convenient launching from the command line
+ * Create a launch script in /usr/bin named either 'spine2d' or 'spine2d-trial' respectively which allows for convenient launching from the command line
  * Add a .desktop file to /usr/share/applications for integration into common desktop environments.
  * Add a simple icon so you can have pretty desktop shortcuts and the likes.